giuliostramondo/atomone_docker_testnet/README.md

 The aim of this project download and build the atomone daemon fromgithub and deploy a testnet.
 The testned is built using isolated docker containers for each node.

 The topology of the network is specified in `node_net.dot`.
+The user can modify the `node_net.dot` to generate different networks.
 Here, nodes starting with `v` (e.g. `v1`) represent validator nodes, nodes starting with `n` (e.g. `n2`) represents a full node.
 The node `g0` must be present, and it represent the genesis node - node that will produce the `genesis.json` file - which will become a validator when the blockchain is started.

 For each pair of linked nodes a separate docker network is created, this implies that if nodes are not linked (using `--`) in `node_net.dot` they will not be able to communicate directly.